Vasil Bykaŭ: Legacy

 Streets in the cities of Zhdanovichi, Zhlobin, Zhytkavichy, Luninyets, Lyelchytsy, Mogilev, Smalyavichy, Fanipal, Zakabluki, and Velika Severynka (Ukraine) are named after the writer.

 On September 9, 2020, a memorial plaque to Bykaŭ was unveiled in Minsk.
 Further memorial plaques can be found in Vitebsk and the Ukrainian village of Velika Severynka.

 On June 15, 2021, a monument to Vasil Bykaŭ was erected in Ushachy, next to a monument to his friend Ryhor Baradulin.

 In September 2025, it was announced that, on the initiative of the Belarusian community RAZAM, a commemorative plaque for Bykaŭ would be erected in Frankfurt am Main.

+Personal life

+First wife - Nadzeya Kulahina (1923—1982), schoolteacher.
+The couple had two sons.

+Second wife (from 1978) — Iryna Suvorava (1927—2026), staff member at the Hrodzenskaya Prauda newspaper.